PaycheckCalculatorOnline logo

 Health Savings Account (HSA)

-For workers on a High-Deductible Health Plan, HSA contributions are triple-tax-advantaged: pre-tax going in, tax-free investment growth, and tax-free withdrawals for qualified medical expenses.
+If you're on a High-Deductible Health Plan, an HSA is one of the most tax-efficient accounts available anywhere — contributions go in pre-tax, grow tax-free, and come out tax-free for qualified medical expenses.
 The 2026 HSA limit is $4,300 for individuals and $8,550 for families.

 Flexible Spending Account (FSA)

 FSAs work similarly to HSAs for healthcare expenses, but the funds don't roll over year-to-year (with limited exceptions).
 The 2026 FSA limit is $3,300.
-Many workers also have access to a Dependent Care FSA ($5,000 limit) for childcare expenses.
+Many employers also offer a Dependent Care FSA — $5,000 limit — which covers childcare and eldercare costs with pre-tax dollars.

 Commuter Benefits